Falmouth

 Time Limits:

 Falmouth is a very busy place in the summer, and we are most grateful for the patience and support of its residents for our annual triathlon.
-Vehicle traffic is sharply limited during the event, but at some point the roads and beaches do need to reopen for all.
+Motor vehicle traffic is sharply limited during the event, but at some point the roads and beaches do need to reopen for all.
 The time limits are generous; allowing a moderately trained participant to finish the race in ample time.
 If you are told by a staffer that unfortunately your race is over, please understand this is because the police must re-open the roads, some of which are not safe without their protection.

 Bike Start: Must be by 9am